top of page

 Time and Efficiency for Your Project

 Let's be real, your weekends are for relaxing, not for back-breaking labor.
-Installing a fence, especially a long one, takes a lot of time and effort.
-Professionals have crews and specialized equipment that allow them to get the job done much faster than you ever could on your own.
-This means less disruption to your daily life and you get to enjoy your new fence sooner.
+Installing a fence, especially a long one, takes much time and effort.
+Professionals have crews and specialized equipment that allow them to do the job much faster than you ever could.
+This means less disruption to your daily life, and you get to enjoy your new fence sooner.

 Think about it:

-Planning and Material Sourcing: Pros already have relationships with suppliers and know exactly what materials are needed, avoiding multiple trips to the hardware store.
+1. Planning and Material Sourcing: Pros already have relationships with suppliers and know what materials are needed, avoiding multiple trips to the hardware store.

-Installation Speed: With a team working together, the actual building of the fence happens in a fraction of the time it would take one person.
+3. Installation Speed: A team working together can build the fence in a fraction of the time it would take one person.

 Factors Influencing Fence Pricing

 So, what makes one fence cost more than another?
 A lot of things can affect the final price of your fence.
-It's not just the materials; it's also the labor, the complexity of the job, and even the lay of your land.
+It's not just the materials; it's also the labor, the job's complexity, and even the lay of your land.
 Here's a quick rundown of the main culprits:

-Material Choice: Wood, vinyl, aluminum, chain link – each has its own price point.
-Wood can vary a lot too, depending on the type (pine vs. cedar, for example).
+• Material Choice: Wood, vinyl, aluminum, chain link—each has its own price point.
+Wood can also vary a lot, depending on the type (pine vs. cedar, for example).

-Terrain and Accessibility: If your yard is sloped, rocky, or hard to get to with equipment, expect to pay more for the extra labor and effort.
+• Terrain and Accessibility: If your yard is sloped, rocky, or difficult to access with equipment, expect to pay more for the extra labor and effort.

-Permits and Regulations: Arlington County has its own rules, and getting the necessary permits adds to the overall cost and timeline.
+• Permits and Regulations: Arlington County has its rules, and getting the necessary licenses adds to the overall cost and timeline.

 It's easy to get caught up in just the per-foot cost of a fence, but that's rarely the whole story.
 Think about the entire project, from start to finish, including any prep work or special requests.
 A good contractor will break down all these costs for you so you know exactly what you're paying for.